SheenaSullivan/Plastic-Pollution-Oceans/README.md

 1. Download or clone the project from GitHub [here](https://github.com/SheenaSullivan/Plastic-Pollution-Oceans.git).

+2. Optional: Install a virtual environment.
+Instructions can be found [here](https://docs.python.org/3/library/venv.html).

-2. Install the requirements from the `Plastic-Pollution-Oceans` folder.
+3. Install the requirements from the `Plastic-Pollution-Oceans` folder.

+        ** To install required packages from the `requirements.txt` run  `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.

     The following packages will be required to run the program: pandas,